 These fish also produce anticoagulants from their buccal glands to prevent blood clotting while they feed.

 The lifespan of these fish varies by species.
-For example, the sea lamprey typically lives for 8 to 9 years but can survive up to 20 years.
-The Pacific lamprey has a lifespan of 7 to 11 years, while the European brook lamprey lives up to 7 years.
+For example, the sea lamprey typically lives for 8 to 9 years, while the Pacific lamprey has a lifespan of 7 to 11 years.
+Similarly, the European lamprey lives up to 7 years.

 Adult lampreys spawn in freshwater environments, typically in nests made of sand, gravel, and pebbles.
 These eggs hatch into larvae called ammocoetes that drift downstream with the current to settle on fine sediment, such as silt beds.
 These larvae are filter-feeders that grow from 3 to 4 in (8 to 10 cm) to about 8 in (20 cm).
-They may remain in the larval stage for anywhere between a year to as many as eight years, after which they metamorphose into adults.
-Modern lampreys spend most of their life as ammocoetes.
+They may remain in the larval stage between 1 and 8 years, after which they metamorphose into adults.
+For instance, in sea lampreys, the ammonocoetes stage lasts between 3 and 7 years, depending on environmental conditions, like water temperature and food availability, whereas their adult stage lasts only about 1.4 years.
+Moreover, some reports suggest that the larval stage in Pacific lampreys extends for as many as 10 years.

 Adults may migrate to marine habitats (anadromous) or remain in freshwater environments (non-anadromous) to spend the rest of their lives.